oracc/oracc-search-front-end/README.md

 Once we are happy with our front end code, we must update the version number in `package.json`, then call `ng build`:

-* For build-oracc: `npx ng build --optimize -c build-oracc`
+* For build-oracc: `npx ng build --optimization -c build-oracc`
-* For oracc2: `npx ng build --optimize -c oracc2`
+* For oracc2: `npx ng build --optimization -c oracc2`

 ### Push the new assets to the server